netzkolchose/django-computedfields/docs/examples.rst

 by a nested `select_related` lookup on a custom queryset definition with a `Prefetch` object, resulting in slightly different queries and runtime needs.

+`What?
+There are several ways to get the same update behavior, but with different query needs?`

-Now we are at the point where ideal shaping of prefetch lookups gets tricky, as it depends on shifting soft criteria (e.g. likelihood of doing 1-case vs. n-case changes for certain models, number of total records, number of related records).
-Whether your application really can gain anything from a particular prefetch lookup, should be profiled against typical actions of your business logic.
+Yes.
+We are now at the point, where ideal shaping of prefetch lookups gets really tricky, as it depends on shifting soft criteria of your project needs (e.g. likelihood of doing 1-case vs. n-case changes for certain models, number of total records, number of related records).
+Whether your application really can gain anything from a particular prefetch lookup, should be profiled against typical actions of your business logic, maybe in conjunction with some relational algebra analysis.
+It is this point, where a certain prefetch rule might give you a really nice performance boost in one spot, while performance suffers badly in others.
+If you end up at that level, you probably should resort things to your very own solution without using :mod:`django-computedfields` for that particular task.

 ..
 TIP::